MarioLFB/hay/README.md

 ### Contact
 - The Contact page provides any user (registered or not/logged in or not) the ability to get in touch with the Admin.
 - The Contact page also includes a map, address, phone number, and contact email.
+- Admin has access to messages through the site's Admin panel

 <details><summary>Contact</summary>